CrunchyData/crunchy-postgresql-manager/docs/docker-setup.md

 --------------------

 Each VM will run Docker.
-Docker creates a dynamic Ethernet bridge it uses to assign IP addressese to it's containers.
+Docker creates a dynamic Ethernet bridge it uses to assign IP addresses to its containers.
 Docker by default assigns IP addresses to containers in a dynamic manner, starting with the default address range of 172.17.0.0/16

-To avoid IP address conflicts on each host, we override the Docker bridge's IP address range for each docker server to be unique.
+To avoid IP address conflicts on each host, we override the Docker bridges IP address range for each docker server to be unique.
 The POC assignments are as follows:

 server1.crunchy.lab - 172.18.42.1/16